-Papers in series will be comprised of data drawn from studies performed both in animals and in humans.
-Part I will discuss endocrine and other molecular changes implicated in the pathogenesis of AMA oocyte aneuploidy and infertility.
-Section 1 will discuss defects that emerge with age in controlling the fidelity of meiotic oocyte chromosome segregation apparatus, and other molecular machinery.
-Topics include cohesins, cross-overmaturation, spindle checkpoint controls, aurora kinases, centromeres, microtubular oragnzation, telomeres, and DNA repair.
-Section 2 will discuss the impact of the molecular environment of the oocyte as a determinant of elevated aneuploidy with age.
-Topics to be discussed include reactive oxygen species and mitochondrial damage; elevated FSH and aberrations in levels of other sex hormones; impacts of nutritional and hormonal changes on oocyte epigenetics; changes in metabolomics, mRNA and miRNA expression in the follicle and their possible impacts on egg quality; and endocrine disruptors, and smoking.
+Papers in the series will be comprised of data drawn from studies performed both in animals and in humans.
+Part I will discuss endocrine and other molecular changes implicated in the pathogenesis of declining egg quality, increased oocyte aneuploidy, and infertility in AMA women.
+The first section of Part I will discuss defects that emerge with age in controlling the fidelity of meiotic oocyte chromosome segregation apparatus and other molecular machinery.
+The second section of Part I will discuss the impact of the molecular environment of the oocyte as a determinant of declining egg quality and elevated oocyte and fetal aneuploidy with age.

 Keywords: oocyte, aneuploidy, infertility, female, age